How does it affect me?

 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if your hands are visibly dirty.

-Face masks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
+Face masks should be used to help prevent the spread of the disease to others.
 The use of face masks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility).

 What Is Congress Doing About Coronavirus?